-Acute renal failure is when a person’s kidneys are not working as well as they once did.
+Acute renal failure (ARF) is when a person’s kidneys are not working as well as they once did.
 This usually happens very suddenly over several hours or up to 2 days.
-Many people do not experience symptoms until their condition has advanced.
+Treatment can depend on the underlying cause.

 As a result of acute renal failure (ARF), the kidneys do not filter and dispose of waste products as they should, and a person’s urine output often falls.

 Ideally, a doctor will identify ARF immediately, and treatment can begin to reverse the underlying causes.

 As a result, they may not observe the symptoms of ARF immediately.

 - itching skin or skin rashes from waste buildup

 - swelling in the lower extremities

 - unexplained nausea

 Some people may experience severe side effects, including seizures and loss of consciousness.